e-coders/WebServerPython/README.md

 * For changing source, edit the app.py file.

 # Contributors
-* Special thanks to @gabzin for a useful snipet!
+* Special thanks to @gabzin for a useful snnipet to install flaks only if the user doesn't have already.